aleshaleksey/fansys23/spell-list.md

 |Limitation|The caster and any entities teleported are always wet at the end of the spell|-1(6)
 |Save|Cha|

-**Description**: The caster.
-They do not need to see it, only know it exists.
+**Description**: The caster blinks to a chosen location that is not inside a solid object.
 The caster may take up to 2 other entities with it.
 An unwilling passenger does not travel if it succeeds a Cha save.

 **Upcast**: For every extra MP dice the range increases by 60ft or the number of passengers increases by 1.